efrei-paris-sud/2020-H-Team-of-2/README.md

 # Project Title: Smart Lock
  **Description**: Our project name is Smart Lock.
-It will be a lock (for a door for example) that will work with an RFID system.
+It will be a lock (for a door for example) that will work with a fingerprint system.

-We will use either the chip of the phone or a card (like the one uses for the bus).
 For the cloud part, the access will be manage trough a database and not directly in the Arduino card.

 It will allow us to modify permission with our interface that will probably be a web site.
 The plus that we imagine would be to implement a captor in the lock in order to create a “warning mode” that could be use when you go in holidays.